saantanavitor/saantanavitor/README.md

 • ℹ️ Hobbies: Games 🎮 | Music 🎧 | Exercise 🏃 |

-• 💬 Ask me about: Anything, honestly, I love knowledge and learning new things
+• 💬 Ask me about: Anything, honestly, I love to learn new things!

 • 📫 How to reach me: saantanavitor@gmail.com